Rezmason/drivey/README.md

 Unfortunately JujuScript's launcher is a Windows-only executable (which [runs very well](https://appdb.winehq.org/objectManager.php?sClass=application&iId=8828) under wine), and isn't open source.
 Its "2.5D" graphics API is also undocumented.
 To expand its reach, break its dependency on 2000s-era Windows APIs and boost its [bus factor](https://en.wikipedia.org/wiki/Bus_factor), it made sense to convert the Drivey demo to a more broadly adopted platform (ie. *the web*).

-In the intervening decades, JavaScript (technically ECMAScript 6+) has matured into a robust, expressive language, bolstered by a thriving ecosystem.
+In the intervening decades, JavaScript has matured into a robust, expressive language, bolstered by a thriving ecosystem.
 It did take a while to get there, but its momentum has also increased at the same time.
-The advent of WebGL and three.js marked the introduction of a common hardware-accelerated graphics pipeline to the world's most widespread platform.
+The advent of [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) and [three.js](https://threejs.org/) marked the introduction of a common hardware-accelerated graphics pipeline to the world's most widespread platform.

-As of October 2018, **Drivey.js** is not yet feature complete; already, though, it ties the long-term fate of the demo to the long-term fate of the web.
-[The old Windows demo is still online](http://drivey.com), in the meantime, and is still notable for its unique approach to rendering a 3D scene.
+As of September 2023, **Drivey.js** is just shy of being feature complete (see above); already, though, it ties the long-term fate of the demo to the long-term fate of the web.
+[The old Windows demo is still online](http://web.archive.org/web/20211022163339/https://drivey.com/), in the meantime, and is still notable for its unique approach to rendering realtime 3D graphics.

 ## Techniques